Banayah/static-portfolio/README.md

-# William Simmons - Fullstack Web Developer Portfolio
+# William Simmons - Fullstack Web Developer Static Portfolio

 This is a personal static portfolio website I created to showcase my skills and projects as a fullstack web developer.
 It highlights my experience, current projects, and capabilities in web development.